-Figure 2 Map highlighting drill holes completed in Lake Lefroy coloured by maximum gold value and the location of Zanex, LLTO6 and Eastern Shoreline, with key gold intersections relative to the Woolibar Fault.
+Figure 2 Map highlighting drill holes completed in Lake Lefroy and Lake Randall coloured by maximum gold value and the location of the key Zanex and LLTO6 gold anomalies.
+Key recent gold intersections are shown at Lake Randall and proximity to the Neon gold prospect.
+Holes with pending results are shown as grey diamonds.